Nestlé’s Limerick R&D centre to focus on nutrition for babies

 “Our Irish R&D centre will benefit from Nestlé’s global R&D network and help to position Nestlé at the fore of infant and maternal nutritional product development, one of Nestlé’s most important growth drivers,” he added.

-Nestlé has invested about €1.3 billion in thirty R&D centres around the world where it employs over 5,000 people.
+Nestlé has invested about €1.3 billion in 30 R&D centres around the world where it employs over 5,000 people.

-Officially launching the the facility, Michael Creed, Minister for Agriculture, Food and the Marine, said the centre “is a strategically important investment for Ireland by the world’s largest food and beverage company”.
+Officially launching the facility, Minister for Food Michael Creed, said the centre was a “strategically important investment for Ireland by the world’s largest food and beverage company”.

-“It is a major signal of confidence in the future and quality of the Irish dairy industry.”
+He said it was a “major signal” of confidence in the future and quality of the Irish dairy industry.

 Orla Battersby, head of the food division at Enterprise Ireland said it was committed to supporting companies like Nestle to “delivering export growth for Ireland”.